luci/luci-go/auth_service/README.md

 This is a pRPC service to examine and modify the groups graph.
 It is used primarily by Auth Service's own web frontend (i.e. it is mostly used by humans).
-See the [RPC Explorer].
+See the [RPC Explorer (for chrome-infra-auth-dev)].
 Alternatively, read the [Groups service proto definitions] and the corresponding [Groups service implementation].